CSHS-CWRA/RavenPy/docs/installation.rst

 .. code-block:: console

+   # for the python dependencies
    (ravenpy-env) $ pip install --editable ".[dev]"
+   # for the Raven and OSTRICH binaries
+   (ravenpy-env) $ pip install --editable "." --install-option="--with-binaries"

 Then clone the Raven Test Data repo somewhere on your disk: